 Realities run deeper than we think

-In truth, what we assume or claim ourselves to be doing when we communicate with one another, whether we are speaking or writing or otherwise, and what we actually are doing can be two (or more) very different things.
+In truth, what we assume or claim ourselves to be doing when we communicate with one another and what we actually are doing can be very different things.

 Targeted insight — rooted in context, anchored in analysis

 That's why simply asking people what they think about relevant concerns, e.g. through questionnaires or interviews, can only provide a surface-level vantage point.